Jim Broderick King '87, Former Director of Ignatian Spirituality

 The Ignatian Year

 May 20, 2021 marked the 500th anniversary of St. Ignatius’ conversion — that fateful day when Ignatius the soldier, struck by a cannonball, began his transformation into Ignatius the pilgrim.
-From that date through his Feast Day on July 31 in 2022, all Jesuit works will celebrate the Ignatian Year.
-We invite our companions in the Denver area to join us in commemorating this milestone through special events and engaging with additional opportunities offered throughout the coming year.
-May God grant us the grace TO SEE ALL THINGS NEW IN CHRIST!
+From that date through his Feast Day on July 31 in 2022, all Jesuit works celebrate the Ignatian Year.
+Here in Denver, the Jesuit apostolates and the communities we serve gathered for several special events and celebrations in commemoration of this milestone year and were graced by greater openness to SEEING ALL THINGS NEW IN CHRIST!
 Learn more

 Regis Jesuit High School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, athletic and other school-administered programs.